 Stress is defined as an internal resistance to an external force.
-As such, stress is actually about the relationship between you, your inner issues, and the world around you, external events.
+As such, stress is actually about the relationship between you (your inner issues) and the world around you (external events).

-When you resist the flow of the moment, rather than going with it, your body responds with an increase in adrenalin and a sense of pressure and physical tension which are all just normal fear based responses that are there to activate and prepare you for change and unpredictability.
+When you resist the flow of the moment, rather than going with it, your body responds with an increase in adrenaline and a sense of pressure and physical tension which are all just normal fear based responses that are there to activate and prepare you for change and unpredictability.

 Trouble does not arise from your stress response or in fact from the issue that triggered it, trouble arises when you lose your flow and your resourcefulness.
 In martial arts you learn that it is better to make use of the energy of your opponent rather than resist it.

 So thriving in times of stress is not so much about how to manage stress, as it is about how to look after yourself on a daily basis so that you are less likely to become stressed in the first place.

 Generally when you are stressed you can get so caught up in the external event that you forget to breathe or slow down and really tune into what is going on within.
 If you can connect with your emotional distress, your intellectual confusion, your physical exhaustion or your spiritual malaise then you have a better opportunity to get to the root of the issue rather than running from your discomfort and feeling like a victim of circumstance.
 Things you perceive as mistakes, hindrances and stressors could just be opportunities to do things differently.